 Before getting to examples that are really problematic, let me first express agreement with some of what our authors say here.
 Some critics (and this is my assessment, not something the authors say) exaggerate the issue in absurd ways (speaking of hyperbole!).
 The internet is full of gems like “Read the Old Testament.
 The killing never ends.”
 Really.
 Never ends.
 The way some criticism are made you can be almost completely certain that they are not based on the critic’s having actually read the Old Testament at all.
 We read remarks about swords swinging, the blood gushing out and heads rolling on every page as though God commanded virtually nothing but constant butchery of Israel’s fellow human beings.
 There are of course more sober critics who have indeed read the relevant passages and whose criticisms are far more temperate.
 But to all such pseudo-outraged (and the wider public with an interest), the authors do a service in chapter six by calling attention to the emphasis in the conquest narratives about “driving out” the nations before the children of Israel.
 And there are some passages that stress just this, such as Exodus 23 where God says “I will make your enemies turn their backs and run,” God will send forth a hornet before Israel (whatever that means) to drive the people out bit by bit, while Israel expands to fill the land.
 In Leviticus 18 God via Moses) tells the people that the land will “vomit out” the previous inhabitants because of the evil they have done, and that if Israel fails to keep God’s law, the land will vomit them out, too.
 So expulsion from the promised land is a key theme in the conquest.
 The aim is not to kill as many of the people as possible, but to empty the land so that the tribes of Israel may inhabit it.

 Some of the arguments for this thesis look persuasive.
-For example there are instances where the text appears to say that Joshua completely destroyed a people, but then later in the wider literary unit of Deuteronomy-Joshua-Judges, we see that same people group still living in the land.
+For example, there are instances where the text appears to say that Joshua completely destroyed a people, but then later in the wider literary unit of Deuteronomy-Joshua-Judges, we see that same people group still living in the land.
 There might be multiple possible explanations for this (for example the conquest accounts are simply untrue, or the accounts are idealised in that they describe what Joshua should have done and attempted to do, as though he had done it perfectly when really he had not), but the explanation that our authors give us is that the instructions were only ever hyperbolic in the first place.

 Our authors show us a table of verses in two columns.
 One column is labelled “Extermination,” evidently meant to list verses that state that Israel exterminated a particular people, while the right column is labelled “No Extermination,” meant to show from another part of Scripture that in reality “nothing of the sort happened.”
 A passage that the authors list as describing “extermination” is Joshua 11:23, “So Joshua took the whole land, according to all that the Lord had spoken to Moses, and Joshua gave it for an inheritance to Israel according to their divisions by their tribes.
 Thus the land had rest from war.”
 Strictly speaking, no “extermination” is described here.
 But as evidence that there had been “no extermination,” our authors refer to Judges 2:21,23.
 “I also will no longer drive out before them any of the nations which Joshua left when he died… so the Lord allowed those nations to remain, not driving them out quickly…” The implication is that in context, Joshua 11:23 says that Israel “exterminated” all the people of the land, but we later learn that this must be hyperbole because in Judges 2 we learn that some parts of the land were still inhabited.
+But this is not so!
 We must protest that Joshua 11:23 says nothing about extermination in the first place, so this can hardly be an example of a passage referring hyperbolically to extermination.
-But perhaps more important, in its immediate context Joshua 11:23 cannot be read in the way our authors want to read it.
-Just a few verses earlier, the writer states which parts of the land he has in mind in Joshua 11:16-17:
+But perhaps more importantly, in its immediate context Joshua 11:23 cannot be read in the way our authors want to read it.
+Just a few verses earlier, the writer states which parts of the land he has in mind in Joshua 11:16-17, and it is a specific area:

 So Joshua took all that land: the hill country and all the Negeb and all the land of Goshen and the lowland and the Arabah and the hill country of Israel and its lowland, from Mount Halak, which rises toward Seir, as far as Baal-gad in the valley of Lebanon below Mount Hermon.
 He took all their kings, struck them down, and put them to death.